 |Combined (Metal / Plastic)

 |American Car & Foundry Co

-The light tank M3 Stuart is the result of a series of light tanks which began in 1931.
-However the development of M3 began really only in 1940 when Armored Force was created in June.
-Benefiting from the lesson of the campaign of France, the US designers modified light tank M2A4 by increasing its frontal shielding up to 51 mm and by installing an anti-aircraft machine-gun on the turret.
-The hull was prolonged to cover the exhausts and the suspension with helical springs was retained.
-The new model was baptized M3 Light Tank.
-It had a crew of 4 men: the commander, the gunner, the driver and his assistant.
-As the M2A4, M3 was armed with the standard gun M5 of 37 mm with gyro-stabilizers.
-M3 was standardized in July 1940 and the production began in March 1941.
-M3 was standardized for the production in July 1940.
-The first specimens made their appearance in March 1941.
-The M3A1 made its appearance in May 1942, the M3A3 in September 1942.
-Since 1941 because of the law lease-lend, M3 were also delivered to the British.
-Models M3, M3A1 and M3A3 all were manufactured by American Car & Foundry Co.
+The M3 Stuart light tank is the result of a series of light tanks that began in 1931.
+However, development of the M3 did not really begin until 1940, when the Armored Force was formed in June.
+American designers took a lesson from the French campaign and modified the M2A4 light tank by increasing its frontal shielding up to 51 mm and installing an anti-aircraft machine gun on the turret.
+The fuselage was extended to cover the exhausts and the coil spring suspension was retained.
+The new model was named the M3 Light Tank.
+The crew consisted of 4 men: commander, gunner, driver and his assistant.
+Like the M2A4, the M3 was armed with a standard 37 mm M5 cannon with gyroscopic stabilizers.
+The M3 was standardized in July 1940 and production began in March 1941.
+The M3 was standardized for production in July 1940.
+The first examples appeared in March 1941.
+The M3A1 appeared in May 1942, the M3A3 in September 1942.
+From 1941 due to the Lend-Lease Act M3s were also supplied to the British.
+The M3, M3A1, and M3A3 were all produced by the American Car & Foundry Co.